St. Anthony’s Lazarus Ministry

 Honoring Death With Dignity

-At St. Anthony Shrine, we are honored to be able to provide burials for those people we never really think about, such as the homeless, the poor, those who die alone or whose family cannot afford funeral services.
-With the assistance of local funeral directors, such as Dolan Funeral Services, J.S.
-Waterman & Sons and Casper Funeral Homes, among others, St. Anthony Shrine has provided funeral services and Masses for many of Boston’s most needy.
+At St. Anthony Shrine, we are honored to be able to provide burials for our poorest sisters and brothers: the homeless and those who die alone or with no known next-of-kin.
+With the assistance of local funeral homes, such as Dolan Funeral Home and Casper Funeral Home, St. Anthony Shrine has provided funeral services and Masses for many of Boston’s most needy.

-St. Anthony Shrine offers its services free of charge, including its facilities, Mass of Christian Burial and Meeting Room Space for Funeral Luncheons.
-In addition, the Shrine provides graves for those who would otherwise be buried in a pauper’s grave, and pays for the cost of opening and closing the grave before and after burial.
-Other services may include clothing for the deceased and families, flowers and continued support for family and friends.
+St. Anthony Shrine offers its services free of charge, including its facilities, Mass of Christian Burial, and grave space for those who would otherwise be buried in a pauper’s grave.
+The Shrine also pays for the cost of opening and closing the grave before and after the burial, and a modest grave marker.
+Other services may include clothing for the deceased, flowers and continued prayers from the worshipping community.

-The Lazarus Ministry continues to honor all of those we have helped with a dignified burial in the past by offering a “Remembrance Mass” on the third Wednesday of November.
+The Shrine community continues to honor all those whom we have helped through the Lazarus Ministry by offering a “Remembrance Mass” in November.